 Allow enough sun to reach the plant so that the leaves grow a healthy green on stems that are sturdy and compact.
 Lack of moisture in the air about the plant, and extreme temperatures will result in a pale plant that produces few leaves, no blossoms, and it will eventually die.

-A daytime temperature of 65 degrees, with perhaps a rise to 70 during the warmest part of the day, and then a drop to 50 or 55 degrees at night should prove ideal.
+A daytime temperature of 65° degrees Fahrenheit, with perhaps a rise to 70° degrees Fahrenheit during the warmest part of the day, and then a drop to 50° – 55° degrees Fahrenheit at night should prove ideal.
 Perhaps you own a sunny bedroom which you do not use that could be kept closed from the rest of the house so that it would be cool.

 When the plant grows in full bloom, brought into a warm room for decoration for a few hours, or perhaps a day or so.
 When cyclamen feels hot and dry, their leaves turn yellow quickly and buds and blossoms soon disappear.